 Section 4.
 “Declaration” shall mean this Declaration of Covenants, Conditions and Restrictions, and any supplementary Declaration filed hereto, as this Declaration may, from time to time, be amended in accordance with its terms.

 Section 5.
-“Lot” shall mean and refer to the following plots of land; those plots of land designated with numbers 1 through 47, both inclusive, as shown on the Plan of East Shores, Phase I, recorded in Plat Book 96, Page 17, in the Register’s Office of Shelby County, Tennessee, or any other subdivision thereof as herein provided; the plot of land designated as number 1A, as shown on the Plot of East Shores, Phase II, recorded in Plat Book 127, Page 7, in the Register’s Office of Shelby County, Tennessee, or any other resubdivison thereof as herein provided; those plats of land designated with numbers 48 through 69, both inclusive, as shown on the Plan of East Shores, Phase III recorded in Plat Book 138, Page 79, in the Register’s Office of Shelby County, Tennessee, or any other resubdivision thereof as provided; and those plots of land which shall be designated in all other future phases of development of East Shores Subdivision.
+“Lot” shall mean and refer to the following plots of land; those plots of land designated with numbers 1 through 12, both inclusive, the plots of land designated as numbers 14 through 31, both inclusive, and the plots of land designated with numbers 33 through 47, both inclusive, as shown on the Plan of East Shores, Phase I, recorded in Plat Book 96, Page 17, in the Register’s Office of Shelby County, Tennessee; the plot of land designated as number 1A, as shown on the Plan of East Shores, Phase II, recorded in Plat Book 127, Page 7, in the Register’s Office of Shelby County, Tennessee; those plats of land designated with numbers 48 through 69, both inclusive, as shown on the Plan of East Shores, Phase III recorded in Plat Book 138, Page 79, in the Register’s Office of Shelby County, Tennessee; the plot of land designated as number 1, Phase IV, as shown on instrument of record 04080487 in the Register's Office of Shelby County Tennessee; those plots of land designated with numbers 1 and 2, Phase V, as shown on instrument of record 04080487 in the Register's Office of Shelby County Tennessee; and the plot of land designated with the number 1, Phase VI, as shown on instrument of record 18125885 in the Register's Office of Shelby County Tennessee;

 Section 6.
 “Member” shall mean and refer to every person who holds membership in the Association.